 There are several types of businesses in the Philippines, these include:

-Foreign investors usually start in the Philippines through a Domestic Company or a Branch.
+Foreign investors usually incorporate in the Philippines through a Domestic Company or a Branch.

 A Corporation must have at least 5 directors, each of whom must hold one share and the majority of the directors must be Philippine residents.